 We plan to use the net proceeds of this offering to finance a portion of our obligations relating to the Pine Mountain acquisition.
 We may also use the proceeds of this offering to pay down our Senior Credit Facility until the closing or following the closing of the Pine Mountain acquisition.
-However, this offering is not conditioned on the closing of the Pine Mountain acquisition does not occur, the net proceeds may be used for general corporate purposes.
+However, this offering is not conditioned on the closing of the Pine Mountain acquisition.
+Therefore, if for any reason the closing of the Pine Mountain acquisition does not occur, the net proceeds may be used for general corporate purposes.
 For more details on our planned use of proceeds, see "Use of proceeds" on page S-22 of this prospectus supplement.